traefik/traefik/docs/configuration/backends/kubernetes.md

 service_backend3: 33.33 # Same as 33.33%, the percentage sign is optional
 ```

+!!! note
+    For each service weight given, the Ingress specification must include a backend item with the corresponding `serviceName`.

 <6> `traefik.ingress.kubernetes.io/whitelist-source-range`:
 All source IPs are permitted if the list is empty or a single range is ill-formatted.
 Please note, you may have to set `service.spec.externalTrafficPolicy` to the value `Local` to preserve the source IP of the request for filtering.